Today I would like to introduce you to one of my favorite authors, Jody Hedlund!

 I was blessed, about two months ago, when a friend handed me one of Jody’s books and said I could read it.
 She said that she had read on my blog that I hadn’t read any of Jody’s books yet.
 I devoured that book, which is pictured down a little way in this post, Love Unexpected.
 I became hooked and recently picked up a copy of The Doctor’s Lady which I look forward to reading soon.
 I hope to read all of Jody’s books eventually.

 I have found that, though, Jody is a very busy lady: homeschooling her children, writing, traveling to research her writing, and I’m sure the list has more on it, she cares about her readers and other writers and really wants to be available to them.
 She has contact information on her website and on her blog, and she will email you, if you email her.
 I have emailed her twice to ask questions and she has been kind enough to respond with information that was very helpful to me.

-Not only is this my first “Featured Author Wednesday” post, but it is also my pleasure to introduce you to Jody’s newest book — her first YA book!
+It is also my pleasure to introduce you to Jody’s newest book — her first YA book!
 (Pictured above).
 It is a story set in medieval times.
 She is currently hosting a give away on her blog, where she will be giving a signed copy away!

 The following is the description of the book on Amazon:

 Due to her parents’ promise at her birth, Lady Rosemarie has been prepared to become a nun on the day she turns eighteen.
 Then, a month before her birthday, a friend of her father’s enters the kingdom and proclaims her parents’ will left a second choice–if Rosemarie can marry before the eve of her eighteenth year, she will be exempt from the ancient vow.